harvester/docs/docs/getting-started.md

 Deployment involves installing the operating system and other components on the host, and then rebooting once installation is completed.
 All other nodes join the cluster that was created when the first node was deployed.

 During installation, you must configure node settings, and specify the cluster management address (virtual IP) and the cluster token that you defined previously.
-If necessary, you can configure more settings related to installation, the operating system, and advanced features using a [Harvester configuration](../install/harvester-configuration/) file.
+If necessary, you can configure more settings using a [Harvester configuration](../install/harvester-configuration/) file.

 When the cluster has three or more nodes, the two nodes added after the first node are automatically promoted to management nodes to form a high-availability (HA) cluster.